Vikings are Underrated at Key Positions Entering 2022-23 Season

 At safety, ESPN just doesn’t get it.
 They rank Harrison Smith, Cam Bynum and Lewis Cine as the 15th best safety group in the league.
 Given what we know Smith is, what we’ve already seen from Bynum and what we expect out of Cine, this feels aggressively low.

-The Minnesota Vikings are a far cry from perfect, but they should be much better at specific positions.
+The Minnesota Vikings are a far cry from perfect, but they should be much better at specific positions than the image PFF portrays here.
 Positions that national outlets are underrating for a variety of reasons.
 Combine all of that with a soft division and this could be one of the better Vikings seasons we’ve experienced in recent years.

 Eric Strack | Minnesota Sports Fan